 Home > Health & Wellness > Health Library > Complications of Whooping Cough

-Complications that can develop from
+Many complications can develop from

-whooping cough include lung infection (pneumonia),
+whooping cough.
+These include lung infection (pneumonia),

 seizures, weight loss,

-dehydration, or exertion-related injuries from severe
+dehydration, and injuries caused by severe

 coughing (such as cracked ribs or a